 Energy Choice is a capability that some U.S. consumers have which allows them to shop for the best electricity rates.
-Over the last several years, a number of states have begun to change the regulations in the energy industry in order to enhance competition between energy providers.
 Increased competition leads to lower prices for consumers.
 Think of it as part of the consumer’s personal toolbox of financial budgeting options.

 How Does Energy Choice Work?

 In areas with deregulated markets, energy providers have the ability to provide a wider variety of choices for service and rates.
 This concept is similar to the manner in which consumers can select their long-distance phone carrier; deregulation separates the production of energy from its distribution, allowing customers a choice as to where they purchase their power.